kadrine1996/kadrine1996.github.io/README.md

 ## CSS
 ## The design layout

-I used CSS to design the layout of my website,  including use of `flexbox` layout. `Flex box` played a significant role in designing a responsive website, since it creates a responsive layout to be arranged depending on the screen size.
+I used CSS to design the layout of my website,  including use of `flexbox` layout. `Flex box` played a significant role in designing a responsive website since it creates a responsive layout to be arranged depending on the screen size.

 For example, using flexbox this is the design layout to fit my laptop screen